WalletWasabi/WalletWasabi/WalletWasabi.Documentation/WasabiCompatibility.md

 ## Hardware wallets

+Wasabi dependencies are:
-Wasabi is using [HWI](https://github.com/bitcoin-core/HWI) as a bridge between the wallet and the hardware.
-Check the compatibility list there, but some hardware wallets supported by HWI still not compatible with the Wallet because they implemented custom workflows that are not compatible.
+- [HWI](https://github.com/bitcoin-core/HWI), check the [device support](https://github.com/bitcoin-core/HWI#device-support) list there.
+Some hardware wallets supported by HWI still not compatible with the Wallet because they implemented custom workflows.